shown in other instead.

 - 0.0 — no occlusion, sound volume stays the same in case of occlusion by the surface.

 - 1.0 — maximum occlusion, sound is not heard at all in case of occlusion by the surface.

-The following standard options for the sample sound playback are available: play, stop, and pause.
+The following standard options for the sample sound playback are available: Play, Stop.
 The playing can also be looped by checking the appropriate box.

 - The SoundSource class to manage sound sources via API